We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Chronic obstructive pulmonary disease (COPD) is a collective term for a group of chronic lung conditions including chronic bronchitis, refractory asthma, and emphysema.
 However, there are a number of supplements and remedies available that may help ease the symptoms of COPD.

 People with COPD find it increasingly difficult to breathe.
 Among other symptoms, they may experience coughing, wheezing, and a feeling of tightness in the chest.

 According to the COPD Foundation, people with COPD may need 430–720 more calories per day than other people, due to the effort they need to exert while breathing.
-In fact, 25–40% of people with COPD are also dealing with malnutrition, which interferes with their long-term prognosis.
+In fact,

 There are also many different supplements and remedies that people with COPD can try to support their medical treatment and help them manage their condition.
 Keep reading to learn more.